 The information may collect by the NWDAF for LMF-side model training is defined in Table 6.x.1.1-1.

-Editor’s Note: It is FFS to determine what Measurements, Ground truth data or other data to be collected for LMF-side model training.
+Editor’s Note: It is FFS to determine what data to be collected for LMF-side model training.
 Coordination with RAN WG is needed.

+Editor’s Note: The ground truth data for LMF-side model is ground truth UE location, and how to collect the ground truth UE location is FFS.

 Information